Djorr/TranslateX/README.md

 # 🌐 TranslateX - Advanced Translation Plugin

-**TranslateX** is an advanced Minecraft plugin that enables real-time translation of chat messages and items with support for multiple translation APIs.
+**TranslateX** is an advanced Minecraft plugin that enables real-time translation of chat messages and items with OpenAI API support.

 ## ✨ Features